MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/what-is-information-protection.md

 For the latest details and public preview version of Azure Information Protection, see [Azure Information Protection unified labeling client - Version release history and support policy](rms-client/unifiedlabelingclient-version-release-history.md).

-## Azure Information Protection's classic client

-The Azure Information Protection classic client is the earlier version of AIP, and enables administrators to manage classification labels directly in the Azure portal.

-AIP labels managed in the Azure portal are *not* supported by the unified labeling platform, are limited to working with the Azure Information Protection client and scanner, and Microsoft Cloud App Security.

-We recommend migrating to unified labeling to support these features, as well as SharePoint, Microsoft 365 apps, Outlook for the web and mobile devices, PowerBI data protection, and more.
-For more information, see [Tutorial: Migrating from the Azure Information Protection (AIP) classic client to the unified labeling client](tutorial-migrating-to-ul.md).

->[!NOTE]
-> To provide a unified and streamlined customer experience, **Azure Information Protection client (classic)** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021**.
->
-> This time-frame allows all current Azure Information Protection customers to transition to unified labeling using the Microsoft Information Protection Unified Labeling solution.
-Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).

 ## Next steps

 To get started with AIP, install the unified labeling client and scanner.
 For more information, see: